josiahmayanja/fyp_voting_dApp/README.md

 # Voting Web-app on the Rinkeby Network
 Hi!
-This is a my final year project.
-The objective of the project is to create a secure decentralised system for voting in the aid of combatting faulty voting using the blockchain.
-I build a website that takes a number of candidates names alongside their respective ethereum addresses and deploys them inside of a smart contract onto the rinkeby network.
-The deployed contract will be called back, where voter can then make a vote to their desire candidate into a ballt table.
+This is my final year project.
+The objective of the project is to create a secure decentralised system for voting that will combat electoral fraud using the blockchain.
+I built a site that takes a number of candidate names' alongside their respective ethereum addresses and deploys them inside of a smart contract onto the rinkeby network.
+The deployed contract will be called back, where voters can then cast a vote to their desired candidate onto the ballot table.